cesanta/mjson/README.md

 - `%B` print `true` or `false`.
 Expect `int`
 - `%M` print using custom print function.
 Expect `int (*)(struct mjson_out *, va_list *)`

-The following example produces `{"a":1, "b":[1234]}` into an allocated string `s`.
+The following example produces `{"a":1, "b":[1234]}` into the dynamically-growing string `s`.
 Note that the array is printed using a custom printer function:

 ```c
 static int custom_printer(struct mjson_out *out, va_list *ap) {